somonesummers/somonesummers.github.io/teaching.md

 ---

 ## Juneau Ice Field Research Program (JIRP)
+### Block 2 Teaching Faculty, Academic Lead 2026
+Instructed a group of roughly 30 mostly undergraduate students on glacial deformation and ice flow for 3 weeks as a part of a summer long expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
+I managed a small team of teaching Faculty and personally lead multiple formal lectures, small group workshops, and field based research experiences.

 ### Block 3 Teaching Faculty 2025
-Instructed a group of 34 mostly undergraduate students on glacier dynamics and ice ocean interactions as a part of a multi-week expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
+Instructed a group of roughly 30 mostly undergraduate students on glacier dynamics and ice ocean interactions for 3 weeks as a part of a summer long expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
 I worked with a team of 7 students on a project monitoring the upper Vaughan Lewis glacier using tiltmeters, GPS, and seismometers to investigate daily fluctuations in ice flow.
 I additionally led multiple formal lectures and workshops on glaciology and sewing.

 ### Block 2 Teaching Faculty 2024
-Instructed a group of 34 mostly undergraduate students on glacial deformation and ice flow as a part of a multi-week expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
+Instructed a group of roughly 30 mostly undergraduate students on glacial deformation and ice flow for 3 weeks as a part of a summer long expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
 I lead multiple formal lectures, small group workshops, and field based research experiences.

 ## Stanford University Geophysics PhD 2018-2024